How to Stop Condensation Forming on Windows?

 - When showering, use the extractor fan and even when you are finished, make sure it is left on for at least 10-15 minutes.

 - Dehumidifiers do not get rid of condensation, but they do help reduce moisture in the air so it could be a worthwhile investment depending on your circumstances.

 - Raising the temperature of the windows is a good solution for reducing condensation and this can be achieved by raising the temperature of the house slightly or by using your curtains or blinds.
 By raising the temperature of the windows you will reduce the chances of warm air hitting a cold surface e.g. a window.

 - This might sound unorthodox, but moving your plants from inside to outside of the house can help reduce condensation as well.
 Plants release moisture into the air, so by moving the plants away from the windowsill you can help achieve a reduction of condensation occurring.

 - If you have condensation in between the window panes then it might be worth replacing the glass units.

 - Checking for water leaks is also a good idea.
 While this is one of the main causes for damp to occur, it can also increase the chances of excess humidity.
 The leaks should be fixed at the source of the problem e.g. gutters and roof coverings.

 - You should try and seal around windows to ensure that the cracks and any openings do not allow for cold air to get inside the house.

 - While they are not common in most modern homes, using ceiling fans installed at your property can also help reduce condensation.
 Ceiling fans allow for good air circulation around the house.
-The advantage of using ceiling fans is that it not only do they reduce the moisture in the room but they also spread the warm air more evenly.
+The advantage of using ceiling fans is that it not only do they reduce the moisture in the room, but they also spread warm air more evenly.